-The primary function of the BOD is to provide effective leadership and direction to enhance the long-term value of Corporation the to shareholders and other stakeholders.
-The Board has the responsibility overall reviewing the strategic plans and performance objectives, financial plans and annual kev operational budget, initiatives, financial performance and reviews corporate governance practices.
+The primary function of the BOD is to provide effective leadership and direction to enhance the long-term value of the Corporation to shareholders and other The Board has stakeholders. the overall responsibility for reviewing the strategic plans and performance objectives, financial plans and annual key budget, operational initiatives, financial performance reviews and corporate governance practices.
 The principal duties of the BOD include the following among others:

 - Determine the Corporation's purpose, its vision and mission and strategies to carry out its objectives; - Establish the Corporation's business plans and strategies and monitor on a regular basis the implementation of these corporate strategies, policies, and business plans. - Adopt a system of internal checks and balances within the BOD and/or its Committees.
-A review of the effectiveness of such system should be conducted to ensure the integrity of the decisionmaking and reporting process at all times; - Identify key risk areas and key performance indicators and monitor these factors with due diligence; - Install a process of selection to ensure a mix of competent officers and adopt an effective succession planning program for Management;
+A review of the effectiveness of such system should be conducted to ensure the integrity of the decisionmaking and reporting process at all times; - Identify key risk areas and key performance indicators and monitor these factors with due diligence;

-- Ensure that the Corporation complies with all relevant laws, regulations and codes of best business practices; - Properly discharge Board functions by meeting regularly.
-Independent views during Board meetings shall be given due consideration and all such meetings shall be duly minuted; - Ensure that adequate procedure, systems and practices that protect the Corporation's assets and reputation are in place and are maintained.
+- Install a process of selection to ensure a mix of competent officers and adopt an effective succession planning program for Management; - Ensure that the Corporation complies with all relevant laws, regulations and codes of best business practices; - Properly discharge Board functions meeting by regularly.
+Independent views during Board meetings shall be given consideration and all such meetings shall be duly minuted; - Ensure that adequate procedure, systems and practices that protect the Corporation's assets and reputation are in place and are maintained.